deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the architecture of the BLIP-3-Video model, showing its components including a temporal encoder inserted into BLIP-3.
+> 🔼 The figure illustrates the architecture of the BLIP-3-Video model, highlighting the explicit temporal encoder inserted into BLIP-3.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: An illustration of the BLIP-3-Video model architecture.
 It has the explicit temporal encoder inserted to BLIP-3.